EOSEssentials/EOSTracker-API/README.md

-💎 EOS Explorer API
+💎 EOS Tracker API
 ========================

-The "EOS Explorer API" is a PHP Backend based on Symfony3 that connects to a MongoDB database.
+EOS Tracker API is a PHP Backend based on Symfony3 that connects to a MongoDB database.

 📌 Requirements
 ------------

   * PHP 5 or higher;
   * Mongodb PHP extension enabled;
-  * Apcu extension suggested
+  * Apcu extension (optional)
   * and the [usual Symfony application requirements][1].

 📌 Installing Composer